Marriage Law Information

 In other cases apart from the ones mentioned above, including multi-parish benefices where a Bishop’s order has not been made, a couple may marry only in a parish (not benefice) to which they have the legal entitlement to marry, unless it is by Special Licence.

-A Superintendent Registrar of a civil Register Office may issue a Certificate to permit a marriage to take place in an Anglican church.
-Usually one of the parties must have the required seven days’ residence within the registration district and within the parish where the marriage is to take place before applying for the Certificate, or the church must be the usual place of worship of one or both of the parties.
-The Registrar enters the details of the parties in a book which is open to public inspection and also displays a notice at the Register Office.
-For any notice given after 2nd March 2015, the notice period is 28 days.
-If no impediments are shown within the period allowed, a Superintendent Registrar’s Certificate can be issued.
+A Superintendent Registrar of a civil Register Office may issue a Marriage Schedule (formerly known as a Superintendent Registrar's Certificate) to permit a marriage to take place in an Anglican church.
+Usually one of the parties must have the required seven clear days’ residence (not counting the day of arrival) within the registration district and within the parish where the marriage is to take place before applying for the Marriage Schedule, or the church must be the usual place of worship of one or both of the parties.
+The Registrar enters the details of the parties in a book which is open to public inspection and also displays a notice for 28 days at the Register Office.
+If no impediments are shown within the period allowed, a Superintendent Registrar’s Marriage Schedule can be issued.

-From 2nd March 2015, the marriage of non-European nationals in the Church of England must take place by Superintendent Registrar’s Certificate.
-(The only exceptions to this are in cases where a Special Marriage Licence is instead required, or where the ‘transitional arrangements’ apply to a particular couple who have previously applied for a Common Marriage Licence.)
+Since 2nd March 2015, the marriage of non-European nationals in the Church of England has had to take place by Superintendent Registrar’s Marriage Schedule.
+From 1st July 2021 this requirement has been extended to all non-UK/Irish Nationals or other overseas nationals who hold Settled or Pre-Settled Status under the post-Brexit EU Settlement Scheme (the only exceptions to this are in cases where a Special Marriage Licence is instead required, or where the EU exit ‘transitional arrangements’ apply to a particular couple who have previously given Notice for the calling of Banns or applied for a Common Marriage Licence.)

-The marriage of non-European nationals in the Church of England by Superintendent Registrar’s Certificate will now be allowed in any situation where previously the publication of banns could have been the legal preliminary for the marriage.
+The marriage of non-UK/Irish Nationals or non-Settled/Pre-Settled Status holders in the Church of England by Superintendent Registrar’s Marriage Schedule will now be allowed in any situation where previously the publication of banns could have been the legal preliminary for the marriage.
 Principally this includes cases where the bride and/or groom has a ‘qualifying connection’ under the 2008 Marriage Measure to the parish.
-(This is not the case for British/European nationals; the Superintendent Registrar’s Certificate procedure will be available to them only in the more limited circumstances explained above.
-It will remain rare for the marriage of British/European nationals to take place in the Church of England by Superintendent Registrar’s Certificate.)
+(This is not the case for UK/Irish nationals or those with (Pre-)Settled Status; the Superintendent Registrar’s Marriage Schedule procedure will still only be available to them in the more limited circumstances explained above.
+It will remain rare for the marriage of UK/Irish nationals to take place in the Church of England by Superintendent Registrar’s Marriage Schedule.)

-Couples applying for a Superintendent Registrar’s Certificate should read the government’s website pages which can be found here:
+Couples applying for a Superintendent Registrar’s Marriage Schedule should read the government’s website pages which can be found here:

 https://www.gov.uk/marriages-civil-partnerships.
 These include contact details for local (civil) register offices and designated register offices.
 Each register office will usually have its own website explaining the procedures in greater detail.